 Don't Skimp on Quality

 The MAIN tasks you want to make sure you do to give the best quality to a digital wall art image is UPSCALE and make sure it is 300 DPI.
 You can also get 300 DPI in Canva (well if you have PRO)download as JPG- and slide that slider to the end.
 Download and you will see 300 DPI.
 I teach how this works in my membership.

 Upscaling AI art is a MUST- now, there are pretty amazing upscale tools out there, but there are also some FREE ones, and I use those.
 My favorite is an app (desktop) is Upscayl.
 I also can bulk upscale in this app, so I love it!

-DO YOU SEE THE DIFFERENCE- OMG see how clear the details are on one side and blurry on the other side.
+DO YOU SEE THE DIFFERENCE- OMG see how clear the details are on right-hand side and blurry on the left-hand other.
 So please make sure you upscale all our images before selling them.

 Now let's talk about DPI, which stands for Dots Per Inch.
 It is a measure of the resolution of an image, particularly when it comes to printing.
 DPI refers to the number of dots or pixels that can fit within an inch of physical space.

 In the context of digital images, DPI indicates the density of pixels that make up the image.
 A higher DPI means more pixels are packed into each inch, resulting in a higher-resolution image.
 Conversely, a lower DPI means fewer pixels are packed into each inch, resulting in a lower-resolution image.